mars0i/free/README.md

 Available online 14 December 2015, ISSN 0022-2496,
 http://dx.doi.org/10.1016/j.jmp.2015.11.003 .)

+The documentation is a work in progress.
+Some of the code is, too.

 There is a running demo version of this software here: http://members.logical.net/~marshall/free/ .